 To further disassemble this we need (just like Inspector Morse) to describe the preceding conditions of consumption among different groups, communities, age groups, occupations, even families from their perspectives.
 Alcohol consumption and patterns of behaviour associated with consumption are highly variegated across different social groups.
 So what happens at a wedding, in a student union bar, in an English country pub on a quiet Tuesday lunchtime, at an Oxford College High Table, at a club for young people on a Saturday evening, on a cruise ship providing holidays for gay and lesbian people, at a middle class dinner party, in a pub where a group of manual workers in middle age are drinking after work, will all be different.
 What is drunk, how much is drunk, what behaviour goes on around the drinking, the degree to which intoxication is encouraged, tolerated, ignored or discouraged are all highly nuanced features of the micro-social structures of each of these settings.
 All have immediate preceding conditions and all have more distant preceding conditions and of course individual people may inhabit several of these situations on different occasions.

 The different patterning of behaviour manifested in these different groups or within their different cultural milieu act as an important point of reference for both the automatic and reflective psychological processes which operate.
 There will be both automatic and reflective actions within each of these contexts which will explain individual level consumption which will determine alcohol related disease and overall patterns of population consumption.
 Most humans inhabit multiple social structures and are highly adept at adapting their reflective responses accordingly.
 They tend to be less adept at controlling their automatic responses and in the case of intoxication less able to do so the more intoxicated they become.
 It is clearly pointless to try to design interventions to prevent excessive consumption on the basis of some a priori social category like social class or age or some overarching universal theory or model.
-Starting with the behaviour identifying who is behaving and where, and working backwards using regressive inference is a much more profitable avenue for developing interventions.
+Starting with the behaviour, identifying who is behaving and where, and working backwards using regressive inference is a much more profitable avenue for developing interventions.
 Interventions to deal with alcohol use must reflect the specifics and understand the preceding conditions of the specifics, like Inspector Morse, rather than try to develop interventions on a single unilinear model of causation based on long range predictions about behaviour change.

 Conclusion

 All this is to say that predicting behaviour and supporting behaviour change is neither obvious nor common sense.
 It requires careful, thoughtful work that leads to a deep understanding of the nature of what motivates people and the pressures that act upon them.
 If we understand these, we are better able to support them to change.
 In this respect, there have been major advances in recent years.
-Health psychology has made huge progress in identifying what it takes to change health behaviour.(7) Interventions to alter ‘choice architecture’ arising from the concept of nudge are an effective solution to altering some population-level behaviours ways that improve public health.
-The scrupulous analysis of behaviour change techniques that has produced the behaviour change taxonomy has advanced our understanding of ways of mechanisms and of supporting change in the behaviour of individuals.(7, 38, 39)
+Health psychology has made huge progress in identifying what it takes to change health behaviour.(7) Interventions to alter ‘choice architecture’ arising from the concept of nudge are an effective solution to altering some population-level behaviours in ways that improve public health.
+The scrupulous analysis of behaviour change techniques that has produced a behaviour change taxonomy that has advanced our understanding of mechanisms and of supporting change in the behaviour of individuals.(7, 38, 39)